oregano 50g

 add a little Lebanese sunshine

 A key ingredient in the za’atar mix, Bassatin Baanoub have picked the flowering tips from the oregano plant (Origanum syriacum) grown on their farm in the south of Lebanon.
-The leaves are kept coarsely ground, to maintain their powerful aroma.
-To release their wonderful scent, crush gently with your fingers and add to your cooking.to serve
+The leaves are kept coarsely ground, to maintain their powerful aroma.to serve

 Scatter the oregano over fish, add to tomatoes for a sauce, put some in the cavity of a chicken before roasting to fill your kitchen and your dishes with a little bit of Lebanese sunshine.
-To soothe a cough, make a “tisane” by infusing a teaspoon in 150ml of boiling water.
-How will you use this oregano from Lebanon?About oregano 50g
+A perfect addition to feta and olives as a filling for ravioli.About oregano 50g

 Origanum syriacum